 - How to copy Chrome alert popup text to clipboard

-- How to Import External Jars to Android Studio 1.0.1 Project - Android-Studio
+- How to update Android Studio - Android-Studio